Kingdom Hearts IV

-is an upcoming action role-playing game developed and published by Square Enix.
+is an upcoming action role-playing game by Square Enix.
 It will be the fifteenth installment in the Kingdom Hearts series, beginning the "Lost Master" story arc.
 Set after the events of Kingdom Hearts III and Kingdom Hearts: Melody of Memory, returning protagonist Sora has become trapped in the life-like world of Quadratum, while his companions Donald Duck and Goofy try to find and rescue him.

 Development on the next mainline entry after Kingdom Hearts III had begun by January 2020, with Kingdom Hearts IV formally announced in April 2022.

 Gameplay

 Sora faces Heartless in the game.
 Parkour elements and Keyblade transformations return, with the Keyblade also able to transform into a grappling hook to traverse large distances.
-The game will also bring back the reaction commands from Kingdom Hearts II, and introduces a new "scrap and build" mechanic.
+The game will have reaction commands similar to Kingdom Hearts II, and introduces a new "scrap and build" mechanic.
 More of Sora's "daily life" and his "day-to-day routines" are also explored.
+Mickey Mouse will reportedly also be a playable character.